braincow/egui-map-view/README.md

 * **Robust layering system**: Add layers to the map that can display additional data on top of the base map.
   * Draw freehand information on top of the map with draw layer.
   * Add text fields to the map with text layer.
+  * Add areas to the map with area layer.
+  * Display additional tiles on top of the base map with tile layer.
+* **GeoJSON Support**: Serialize and deserialize layers (Area, Drawing, Text) to and from GeoJSON.

 ## Usage